 Jim: Take that moment to tell your kids these things.
 Another question of the three was how do you really feel about me?

 Dr. Meeker: Yes, yes, yes.
 You know, many, many great parents will tell me in my practice, “Oh, I love my kids.
 I adore my kids.”
 And yet when I talk to those kids who are usually teenagers, and I asked those kids who are struggling, usually the kids who have depression, anxiety, or they’re acting out, I say, “Who in your family loves you?”
 And they, they always say this, “Well, my mom does because she has to.”

 Jim: Why is that?

-Meg: Because every child feels if your mother doesn’t love you, at least your mother, then your life isn’t worth living, because it has to start somewhere.
-Now this is very interesting.
-But your father’s love is negotiable.
+Dr. Meeker: Because every child feels, if your mother doesn’t love you, at least your mother, then your life isn’t worth living because it has to start somewhere.
+Now this is very interesting, but your father’s love is negotiable.

-Jim: Yeah and this is an old story and I think Dr. Dobson even used this years ago, where at a prison, a greeting card company took Mother’s Day cards for them to fill out and write to their mom.
-And they had to go back to the warehouse to get more cards because everybody stood in line in that prison to send a note to the mom.
+Jim: Yeah.
+And this is an old story.
+And I think Dr. Dobson even used this years ago, where at a prison, a greeting card company took Mother’s Day cards for them to fill out and write to their mom.
+And they had to go back to the warehouse to get more cards because everybody stood in line in that prison to send a note-

-Jim: But then they did it for Father’s Day, thinking they’d have the same great success.
+Jim: But then, but then they did it for Father’s Day thinking they’d had the same great success.
 Not one prisoner wanted to send a note to his father.